Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Related Work

 \section{Related Work}

-In this section, 2D object detection methods are briefly reviewed in Section~\ref{2D_object_detection}.
-Then monocular 3D detection methods are reviewed from two aspects according to whether they are region proposal-based methods (Section~\ref{region_proposal_based}) or keypoint-based methods (Section~\ref{keypoint_based}).
+In this section, 2D object detection methods are briefly reviewed in Subsection~\ref{2D_object_detection}.
+Then monocular 3D detection methods are reviewed from two aspects according to whether they are region proposal-based methods (Subsection~\ref{region_proposal_based}) or keypoint-based methods (Subsection~\ref{keypoint_based}).